nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 01 - Getting Started.markdown

 06. Two empty files named _README_ and _readme_ are created in the current directory.

+	If either of the two files exists already, it is replaced by an empty file.

-	(**Note**: When running on a case-insensitive file-system (the default installation of macOS), only one file named _README_ is created.
-If either of the two files exists already, it is replaced by an empty file.)
+	When running the commands on a case-insensitive file-system (which is the case with default installation of macOS), only one file named _README_ is created.

 ##